-- to provide an academic and educational atmosphere and opportunity for law students to study Federal, State, and Native Nation laws affecting Native Nation and their citizens
+- Provide an academic and educational atmosphere and opportunity for law students to study Federal, State, and Native Nation laws affecting Native Nation and their citizens

-- to provide legal assistance on uniquely Native Nation legal matters
+- Provide legal assistance on uniquely Native Nation legal matters

-- to encourage and assist Indian students in obtaining a legal education
+- Encourage and assist Indian students in obtaining a legal education

 Alumni Spotlight: The Honorable Samuel R. C. Crowfoot ’12

 Samuel Crowfoot, who grew up in the Siksika Blackfoot reservation in Alberta, Canada, knew from a young age that he wanted to be a lawyer and improve life for Native tribes.
 Just six years out of law school, Crowfoot now serves as the Chief Judge for the Pueblo of Zuni Tribal Court.
 Read the Q&A featured in the Gargoyle alumni magazine.

 - Great Lakes Indian Fish and Wildlife Commission